shawn-sandy/shawnsandy-dev/src/posts/hygen.md

 tags: ['posts', 'developer tooling']
 coverImage: ['hygen-script.png']
 ---
-While working on some react components for a personal project I kept having to create the same files over and over.
+While working on react components for a personal project I kept having to create the same files over and over.
 Why not automate the creation process, first thoughts were to go with `plop.js` but remembered that I had come across `Hygen.js` that seemed like and easier solution so I decided to give it a try.

 I will detail the process when I find time (promise 🙂), for here is a usage guide find a gist(s) with my `hygen` scripts` below. align-baseline <a href="https://www.hygen.io/docs/quick-start" target="_blank" rel="nofollow noopener">Hygen Quick Start</a>